dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_nine.rst

         config_def=ConfigDefinition(types.Int),
         outputs=[OutputDefinition(types.Int)],
     )
-    def injest_a(info):
+    def ingest_a(info):
         conn = PublicCloudConn('some_user', 'some_pwd')
         set_value_in_cloud_store(conn, 'a', info.config)
         return info.config

 As coded above this is a bad idea on any number of dimensions.
-One the username/password combo is hard coded.
+Foe one, the username/password combo is hard coded.
 We could pass it in as a configuration of the solid.
 However that is only in scope for that particular solid.
 So now the configuration would be passed into each and every solid that needs it.
 This sucks.
 The connection would have to be created within every solid.
 Either you would have to implement your own connection pooling or take the hit of a new connection per solid.
 This also sucks.

-More subtley, what was previously a nice, isolated, testable piece of software is now hard-coded to interact with some externalized resource and requires an internet connection, access to a cloud service, and that could intermittently fail, and that would be slow relative to pure in-memory compute.
+More subtlely, what was previously a nice, isolated, testable piece of software is now hard-coded to interact with some externalized resource and requires an internet connection, access to a cloud service, and that could intermittently fail, and that would be slow relative to pure in-memory compute.
 This code is no longer testable in any sort of reliable way.

 This is where the concept of the context shines.
 What we want to do is attach an object to the context object -- which a single instance of is flowed through the entire execution -- that provides an interface to that cloud store that caches that connection and also provides a swappable implementation of that store for test isolation.
 We want code that ends up looking like
 this: